* Updated 2020 *

 Today we visit the beautiful Potala and Norbulingka Palaces.
 Potala winter palace was built in the 17th century by the fifth Dalai Lama.
 Provides amazing views of the entire city and houses the private quarters of the Dalai Lama, numerous grand state rooms and chapels.
 Norbulingka Palace is the summer palace of the Dalai Lama, built in the 18th century by the seventh Dalai Lama.
 It’s tradition to do picnic in its beatiful garden and perform opera dances during Shoton Festival (August-September).

-Overnight at Shambhala Palace or House of Shambhala Hotel
+Overnight at Shambhala Palace or House of Shambhala Hertiage Hotel

 Overnight at guesthouse tent (dorm bed without bathroom).
 Sleeping bag is recommended.

-After spending some time at the base of Mt.
-Everest we drive North West crossing high passes with enchanting views of the surrounding Himalayan peaks like Shishapangma and wild Peikutso lake.
+If you would like start early your day, enjoy sunrise with Everest peak views in the horizon [8848m].
+After breakfast we visit Rongbuk Monastery where we will take last look at Mt.
+Everest North Face and then we drive North West crossing high passes with enchanting views of the surrounding Himalayan peaks like Cho Oyu and Shishapangma and wild Peikutso lake.

 Overnight at Himalaya Kailash Hotel

 We begin the Pilgrimage Kora of Mount Kailash, most sacred mountain in Asia.
 Tibetans and Hindu people from all over the World come here for religious reasons.
 First we go to an important pilgrimage area called Tarpoche where Saga Dawa Festival takes place every 15th day of the 4th month in the tibetan calendar to celebrate the day Lord Buddha Sakyamuni was born, achieved enlightenment and passed away.
 Saga Dawa is the most important festival in Tibet and for this reason we all tibetans are willing to visit Mt.
 Kailash and complete its kora during this time.
-Today, full moon, a giant pole is raised with thousands of prayer flags (lungta) that are hunged by crowds of pilgrims.
-Monks from the near Monastery perform a special ritual during the celebration.
-Once the pole is rised, around midday, we start trekking around the mountain:
+Then, full moon / new moon, we continue trekking around the mountain:

 Trek to Dira-Puk Monastery [20Km, 5-6h, 5050m]